tschneidereit/typed-objects-explainer/core.md

 ### Padding

-To ensure the alignment rules described above hold, padding is inserted between fields of a struct and struct array elements.
+To ensure the alignment rules described above hold, padding is inserted between fields of a struct and struct array elements to align each field up to its natural alignment.
 There are two ways in which this is relevant: it changes a struct's total byte length, and it affects what happens when two different types are mapped as views onto the same `ArrayBuffer`.
-See the section on
-[`DataBuffer` interactions below](#interacting-with-array-buffers).
+See the section on [`DataBuffer` interactions below](#interacting-with-array-buffers).

 ### Alignment and Opacity